Czech-IT/Czech-IT.github.io/index.md

 For the annotated version of the dataset, data is automatically processed towards the usage of Python libraries, specifically oriented to language processing, and manually marked for linguistic categories.

 ### Timeline
-The project starts from July, 2017 and does not have an upper limit of time, so please check the news to stay tuned.
+The project starts from July, 2017 and does not have a deadline, so please check the news to stay tuned.